scality/metalk8s/docs/operation/downgrade.rst

 ******************
 .. note::

-    MetalK8 supports downgrade **strictly** from one supported minor version to another.
+    MetalK8 supports downgrade of **at most** one minor version at a time.
     For example:

-    - Downgrade from 2.1.x to 2.0.x
+    - from 2.4.4 to 2.4.1
-    - Downgrade from 2.2.x to 2.1.x
+    - from 2.5.1 to 2.4.0

     Please refer to the
     `release notes <https://github.com/scality/metalk8s/releases>`_ for more